Richmond, London: Economy

-The London Borough of Richmond upon Thames, of which Richmond North and South make up two of its wards, has the least poverty in London.
-The town of Richmond has the largest commercial centre in the borough and is classified a major centre according to the London Plan.
+The London Borough of Richmond upon Thames, with Richmond North and Richmond South as two of its wards, has the least poverty in London.
+The town of Richmond has the largest commercial centre in the borough and is classified as a major centre according to the London Plan.
 It is an established up-market shopping destination.
-Its compact centre has approximately 50,000m2 of retail floor-space that is largely focused on George Street, The Quadrant and Hill Street.
+Its compact centre has approximately 50,000 m2 of retail floor-space that is largely focused on George Street, The Quadrant and Hill Street.
 It comprises almost exclusively high street chains, the largest of which are Marks & Spencer, Boots, Tesco Metro and Waitrose.
-A Whole Foods Market with 20,000 ft2 of floor space within a new development opened in 2013.
 The remaining town centre stores are largely single units.

 Mostly independent businesses line the narrow alleyways running off George Street towards Richmond Green and up Richmond Hill, and there is a farmers' market in Heron Square on Saturdays.
-Richmond has one large stand-alone supermarket, Sainsbury's, with parking for 420 cars to the east of the town, near North Sheen railway station.
+Richmond has one large stand-alone supermarket, Sainsbury's, with parking for 420 cars, to the east of the town near North Sheen railway station.

-A range of convenience shopping, restaurants and cafes can be found on the crest of Richmond Hill lining Friars Stile Road, as well as along Kew Road towards the Botanical Gardens, and on Sheen Road.
+There are shops, restaurants and cafes on the crest of Richmond Hill lining Friars Stile Road, as well as along Kew Road towards the Botanic Gardens, and on Sheen Road.

 Richmond also offers a wide variety of office accommodation and is the UK/European headquarters of several multi-national companies, including eBay, PayPal and The Securitas Group, as well as the head offices of a number of national, regional and local businesses.
 London's Evening Standard has described Richmond as "the beating heart of London's growing technology industry".